literallyNamedSocks/literallyNamedSocks/README.md

 - 👋 Hi, I’m @literallyNamedSocks
 - 🌱 I’m currently learning C
-- 📫 Where to find me ... in ur dad's cellphone

 <!---
 literallyNamedSocks/literallyNamedSocks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.